Monibuca/plugin-webrtc/README.en.md

 `/webrtc/test/publish`
 - `?streamPath=xxx` The streamPath to publish, default is `live/webrtc`
 - you can add other query parameters to the URL

+### ScreenShare Test Page

+`/webrtc/test/screenshare`
+- `?streamPath=xxx` The streamPath to publish, default is `live/webrtc`
+- you can add other query parameters to the URL

 ### Play Test Page

 `/webrtc/test/subscribe`